Circular Malton & Norton's Story

 We are a handful of enthusiasts (not environmental activists) who recognise the majority like ourselves want to make a difference in tackling climate change but hesitate to do things differently for a variety of reasons.
 We came together as strangers inspired by the idea of a circular economy but without knowing much about it.

-With our limited experience of funding bids, RCEF have been a great partner in helping us shape our plans and deliverables with the right balance of governance.
+With our limited experience of funding bids, the Rural Community Energy Fund (RCEF) has been a great partner in helping us shape our plans and deliverables with the right balance of governance.

 Our stakeholder map has been extensive and ongoing - creating advocates, challengers and building relationships with the handful of people who share our vision and have the authority to help create reality - land agents, developers, council officers and technical experts.

-Looking forward we are excited about our next town initiatives; a circular hub offering Reuse, Repair, Upcycling services which we intend to create jobs, new skills and revenue to reinvest, plus early days as we explore how to enable a business park and its tenants to benefit from becoming circular.
+Looking forward, we are excited about our next town initiatives; a circular hub offering Reuse, Repair and Upcycling services which we intend to create jobs, new skills and revenue to reinvest, plus early days as we explore how to enable a business park and its tenants to benefit from becoming circular.

 Write briefs for your vision, the role of this specific fund/ tender/ activity and specifically what is to be delivered, what you will do with the outcomes, so everyone has clarity and you move forward in strides.